tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## Objectives
 1. Understand the role of Data Ingestion System in Event Driven Architecture.
 2. Get familiar with Google Pub/Sub and its terminologies.
-3. Be able to create topics, producers, and consumers via GUI and code.
+3. Be able to create topics, producers, and consumers via GUI.
+4. Create producers, and consumers by a Python script.

-## What’s Kafka?
+## What’s Cloud Pub/Sub?
 1. Watch the following video about [Event Driven Architecture (EDA)](https://www.youtube.com/watch?v=o2HJCGcYwoU)
 2. The core component of an EDA is the Data Ingestion System also known as Publisher/Subscriber (Pub/Sup).
 Kafka is one of the most frequent used pub/sub.
 Google Cloud PLatform (GCP) has it's own data ingestion service. called  Cloud Cloud Pub/Sub.
 Watch the following video to get a good understanding of [the Cloud Pub/Sub and its terminologies](https://www.youtube.com/watch?v=MjEam95VLiI).

 We will start by creating a GCP account.
+Then, we will learn how to configure topics in a Cloud Pub/sub.
+Publishing and consuming data through the topics.

 ## Creating GCP account
 1. It’s recommended to create a new Gmail account, but you can use an already existing account.